 28.16.4 Horizontal entry and exit lines must be at the height of the apex or nadir of the loops, as appropriate.
-If an entry or exit 45 degree line is short, deduct up to 2 points.
+The entry or exit lines must match.

 Exception: The initial or final 45 degree lines may be extended if they contain: